DevMountain/categorizer/README.md

 # Project Summary

-During this project we'll be building a web application that allows for categorizing information in radar charts.
+During this project, we'll be building a web application that allows for categorizing information in radar charts.
 We'll build out two main components to make our web application work.
 The component that allows for making new charts and the component that displays a list of the created charts and allows us to navigate between charts.
 The component for adding `datasets` to charts will already be built out for us.
 However, we will create the reducer code that the component will use.
 The radar chart will also already be setup for us.
 We'll just need to pass the correct data to its component.
 To keep track of data and pass it to the correct components we'll make heavy use of Redux and React Redux.

 The following diagram can serve as a useful reference point on how data is flowing in the application if you ever get a little lost.
 <img src="https://raw.githubusercontent.com/DevMountain/categorizer/solution/readme_assets/categorizer-redux-flow.png" />